dat-sim-solutions/Geophysics_Processing_Imaging/README.md

 Forward simulation (using the general Green's function for the vertical magnetic field), comparison against syntetic data,
 optimizing of the magnetic susceptibility matrix.

+Petrophysics correlation
+Both techniques are combined to give a higher resolution.